Moshulu: In popular culture

 Moshulu was made famous by the books of Eric Newby.
-At the age of 18 he was apprenticed aboard the Moshulu, joining the ship in Belfast in 1938 and sailing to Port Lincoln in Australia with a load of ballast stone in 82 days, a good passage for a windjammer.
+At the age of 18, he was apprenticed aboard the Moshulu, joining the ship in Belfast in 1938 and sailing to Port Lincoln in Australia with a load of ballast stone in 82 days, a good passage for a windjammer.
 Moshulu took 4,875 tons of bagged grain on board in Port Victoria and began her return voyage to Ireland in the spring of 1939.
 She reached her destination in 91 days, a faster passage than that of any of the other sailing ships making similar passages that year.

-During the voyage, Newby took part in all the work required to maintain the ship, such as constant chipping of rust, painting and polishing brass and copper and overhauling the standing and running rigging – all of this on top of the day-to-day tasks required to sail the ship, such as changing from fair weather sails to storm sails and back again as storms rose and abated.
+During the voyage, Newby took part in all the work required to maintain the ship, such as constant chipping of rust, painting and polishing brass and copper, and overhauling the standing and running rigging – all of this on top of the day-to-day tasks required to sail the ship, such as changing from fair-weather sails to storm sails and back again as storms rose and abated.

 The crew at the time was predominantly Finnish and Swedish, and nationality was a source of friction amongst them throughout the voyage.

 The journey was documented in Newby's books The Last Grain Race (1956) and Learning the Ropes: An Apprentice in the Last of the Windjammers (1999).
 The title of the former book refers to the last grain race before the outbreak of World War II.
 The latter contains more than 150 of the photographs Newby took while aboard.

-In the 1974 American film, The Godfather Part II, the ship plays the role of the vessel that brought the boy Vito Andolini across the Atlantic from Sicily to New York in 1901.
+In the 1974 American film, The Godfather Part II, the ship plays the role of the vessel that brought the boy Vito Andolini across the Atlantic from Sicily to New York City in 1901.

 In the training montage sequence of the blockbuster 1976 film Rocky, Rocky Balboa, played by Sylvester Stallone, can be seen running past Moshulu while training for his heavyweight championship bout against Apollo Creed.